outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- viruses
 			- Hepatitis B/C
 				- the following are commonly found in liver supplements, but the activity of these is unclear
-					- reishi, cordyceps, milk thistle, NAC, schisandra, irish sea moss, black cumin seed oil, burdock, bladderwrack, black pepper, turmeric, beet root, artichoke leaf, chanca piedra, dandelion, choline, chicory, yarrow, jujube, celery, ginger, alfalfa, caper bush, arjuna, tamarisk, black nightshade, cassia occidentalis, zinc, L-methionine, feverfew, grape seed, yellow dock root, raspberry, berberine HCL, l-cysteine HCL, rutin, amla
+					- reishi, cordyceps, milk thistle, NAC, schisandra, irish sea moss, black cumin seed oil, burdock, bladderwrack, black pepper, curcumin, beet root, artichoke leaf, chanca piedra, dandelion, choline, chicory, yarrow, jujube, celery, ginger, alfalfa, caper bush, arjuna, tamarisk, black nightshade, cassia occidentalis, zinc, L-methionine, feverfew, grape seed, yellow dock root, raspberry, berberine HCL, l-cysteine HCL, rutin, amla
 					- nattokinase/serrapeptase are also found in liver supplements, but have some cardiac/blood pressure side effects
 					- enzymes like papain/bromelain are also found in liver supplements, possibly to reduce the work of the liver
 				- alpha lipoic acid: regenerates liver tissue, reverse the complications of diabetes mellitus, slow or stop the growth of cancer cells, and chelate heavy metals